er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 18. **WAJP to merge two List objects into a single list without duplicates.
 Maintain the insertion order for unique elements.**
 19. **WAJP to compare two List objects and return:**
     a) _The common elements between them._
+    b) _The elements present only in the first list but not in the second._